 Both aperture and focal length play a role in your planetary observing.
-Increased aperture increases the resolution of your telescope, while increased focal length increases the magnification of your telescope (magnification is measured by dividing the focal length of the telescope by the focal length of the eyepiece you are using).
-There are practical limitations to both of these figures, however.
+Larger aperture increases the maximum resolution of your telescope, while increased focal length increases the magnification of your telescope with a given eyepiece.
+There are practical limitations to both of these figures.
 For example, just because your telescope has a focal length of 2800mm, doesn’t necessarily mean it can support magnifying a target 700x.
-The general rule of thumb is 50x of useful magnification per inch of aperture.
-So, for example, if you have a 10-inch aperture telescope, in general, you will be able to magnify around 500x before your image will degrade due to atmospheric scintillation, or “seeing.”
+The general rule of thumb is 50x of useful magnification per inch of aperture (or 2x per millimeter).
+For example if you have a 10-inch aperture telescope, you will be able to magnify around 500x before your image will degrade due to atmospheric scintillation, or “seeing.”

 Keeping these things in mind, if planetary viewing is what you desire most, we recommend one of our Maksutov-Cassegrain telescopes.
 They produce very sharp images like refractors (as they have small secondary central-obstructions) and tend to have longer focal lengths and tend to be significantly cheaper than a refractor.
 These will give you large apertures and long focal lengths for the least amount of money and the fewest transportation headaches.
 Refractors are also a good choice, although long-focal length, big-aperture refractors can be expensive and difficult to move.
-However, you won’t find a sharper and contrasty image of the planets than one produced by a quality refractor.
+However, quality refractors will produce the sharpest and highest contrast views for a given aperture.
 Finally, Schmidt-Cassegrains are also excellent telescopes for viewing planets, as they are also very affordable and easy to move.
-They typically have shorter focal ratios than Mak-Cass telescopes, but most are still long enough to provide high magnification of the planets.
+They typically have shorter focal ratios than Maksutov-Cassegrain telescopes, but most are still long enough to provide high magnification of the planets.

 - Any of our Sky-Watcher USA Maksutov-Cassegrains (intermediate)